Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 Total     time: 0.329482 seconds.
 ```

-This only displays some useful compiler and linker info.
+This displays some useful compiler and linker info.
 You will see this whenever you compile Jai code.

 On Linux, you will see an output like this: